 “As an additional benefit, the child will also excel in other athletic endeavors,” Nemour says.
 “Martial arts training gives your son or daughter the chance to strengthen in mind as well as body.
 It encompasses not just the physical aspect of the `sport,’ but mental and emotional lessons as well.”

 In comparison, Nemours adds, other youth activities and sports include fierce competitiveness and a “winning at all costs” mentality that creates issues with self-esteem and misplaced aggression.

 “The martial arts are ultimately self-knowledge.
 A punch or a kick is not to knock the hell out of the guy in front, but to knock the hell out of your ego, your fear, or your hang-ups,” martial arts icon Bruce Lee once said.

-Not coincidentally, parents whose children have attention-deficit hyperactivity disorder (ADHD) often say martial arts helps because self-control and concentration are lacking in some kids with ADHD.
+Not coincidentally, parents whose children have attention-deficit hyperactivity disorder (ADHD) often say teaching them martial arts helps because self-control and concentration are lacking in some kids with ADHD.

 There are many styles, none necessarily more suited to your child than another.
 They include karate (Japanese), Taedwondo (Korean), Judo (Japanese), Jujitsu (Japanese), Aikido (Japanese), Kung Fu (Chinese), and Tai Chi (Chinese).

 Each has its own tenets and style, some more aggressive than others.
 Karate and Aikido, for instance, are both Japanese but take a different approach.
 Karate emphasizes quick, sharp actions, while Aikido is gentler and more defensive.